Agma-Schwa/ULTRAFRENCH/GRAMMAR.typ

 Word-final voiceless #w[ẹ] is always /ə̥/.
 Finally, non-back vowels that are followed by /ɰ/ or /ɰ̃/ are retracted, e.g. #w[y’ẹ́rẹ́], the future stem of #w[y’ẹ́] ‘forbid’, is phonemically /ɥẽˈɰẽ/, but pronounced [ɥɘ̃ˈɰẽ].

-Oral vowels have a nasalised and nasal counterpart. /i/ and /u/ do not vary in quality when na\-sa\-lis\-ed.
+Oral vowels have a nasalised and nasal counterpart. /i/ and /u/ do not vary in quality when na-?sa-?lis-?ed.
 /a/ is normally [ɐ], but becomes [ɑ] when nasalised or nasal.
 Similarly, /e/ becomes [ɛ], /y/ becomes [ʏ], and /o/ becomes [ɔ].
 Note that nasalised [ẽ] exists, but it’s rare.
 The quality never changes when going from nasalised to nasal.
 The schwa has no nasal(lised) counterpart.
 Lastly, oral vowel